You already know what Kanban is all about. You have introduced your team to the Kanban board, and you have started using it.

 Marketing teams can have different variations such as Conceptualization, various Review sub-columns, or Waiting on a 3rd party when a task depends on a partner/media/designer.
 Columns depending on external parties are called buffer columns.
 If you want to keep your cycle time on track, it is recommended to visualize them so you can differentiate between the actual time spent working on a task and the time it had spent waiting.

 Introducing Swimlanes Into Your Kanban Workflow

 In the very beginning, teams are not quite sure why they need swimlanes and how to organize them.
-Usually, the top one is Expedite/Urgent and tasks with high priority are pulled there, so they can be started as quickly as possible and processed forward.
+Usually, the top one is Expedite/Urgent, and tasks with high priority are pulled there to be started as quickly as possible and processed forward.
 The other swimlanes could be organized thematically, so tasks don’t get mixed in the different stages.

-If you are using a Kanban software, swimlanes are even more useful.
+If you are using Kanban software, swimlanes are even more useful.
 For example, in Kanbanize, you can collapse each column or swimlane.
-You could leave only these that you are working in so that you have a concise view only of information that is relevant to you.
-You can even imply a WIP limit per swimlane so that you are sure a certain part of the process is not being overloaded.
+You could leave only these that you need to have a concise view only of information relevant to you.
+You can even imply a WIP limit per swimlane to ensure a certain part of the process is not being overloaded.

 Defining Tasks With Kanban Cards

 In Kanban, there is no accent on the size of the work items.
 The idea is to break projects into the smallest possible pieces.
 It is assumed that if done properly, there shouldn’t be big differences in terms of size.
 Each task is represented on the board with a card containing all the information about it.

 In the description section, you can summarize what should be done step by step, mention coworkers, and add comments in a specifically designed section.
 In Kanbanize, you can attach files and external links to have all the necessary documentation in one place.